Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 - Step 10: Sign out and verify session is cleared

 **Expected Results:**
-- Step 1: User is authenticated and session is established
-- Step 2: Token is saved in session storage
-- Step 3: Pages load successfully
-- Step 4: Session is maintained
-- Step 5: Token refresh occurs before expiration
-- Step 6: Token approaches expiration
-- Step 7: New token is issued and stored
-- Step 8: No re-authentication required
-- Step 9: User remains logged in after refresh
-- Step 10: Token is removed and session ends
+When a user signs in with valid credentials, the user should be authenticated and a session should be established.
+The session token should be saved in session storage or cookies.
+When navigating to different pages (Home, Dashboard, About), all pages should load successfully.
+The user session should be maintained across all page navigations without requiring re-authentication.
+The session token should be automatically refreshed before expiration, ensuring continuous access.
+As the token approaches expiration, the system should detect the approaching expiration time.
+A new token should be issued and stored, replacing the old token seamlessly.
+No re-authentication should be required during the token refresh process.
+When the page is refreshed, the user should remain logged in, with the session persisting.
+When the user signs out, the token should be removed and the session should end, requiring authentication for future access.

 **Actual Results:**
-- Step 1: User is authenticated and session is established
-- Step 2: Token is saved in session storage
-- Step 3: Pages load successfully
-- Step 4: Session is maintained
-- Step 5: Token refresh occurs before expiration
-- Step 6: Token approaches expiration
-- Step 7: New token is issued and stored
-- Step 8: No re-authentication required
-- Step 9: User remains logged in after refresh
-- Step 10: Token is removed and session ends
+Session established successfully.
+Token stored.
+Session maintained across navigation.
+Token refreshed automatically.
+No re-authentication required.
+Session persisted after page refresh.
+Session cleared on sign out.

 **Status:** Passed